sriyogesh94/dcos-docs/1.10/deploying-services/creating-services/health-checks.md

 ---
-post_title: Marathon Health Checks
+post_title: Health Checks
 menu_order: 1
 ---

 You can define health checks for your DC/OS services.
 Health checks are defined on a per application basis, and are run against that application's tasks.

-Marathon health checks perform periodic checks on the containers distributed across a cluster to make sure they’re up and responding.
-If a container is down for any reason, Marathon will detect this and stop sending traffic to the container and try to restart it.
+Health checks perform periodic checks on the containers distributed across a cluster to make sure they’re up and responding.
+If health checks fail for any reason, Mesos will report the task as unhealthy so that status-aware load balancers can stop sending traffic to the container.
+After a task reaches the maximum number of consecutive failures, Marathon will kill the task and restart it.

 Health checks begin immediately when a task is launched.
-By default, health checks are run using the Marathon scheduler.
-Health checks with the Marathon scheduler only support the COMMAND protocol and each app is limited to a single health check.
+They are locally executed by Mesos on the agent running the corresponding task.
+Health checks are performed as close to the task as possible, so they are are not affected by networking failures.
+Health checks are delegated to the agents running the tasks.
+This allows the number of tasks that are health checked to scale horizontally along with the number of agents in the cluster.

 - The default health check leverages Mesos' knowledge of the task state `TASK_RUNNING => healthy`.
-- Marathon provides a `health` member of the task resource via the [REST API](/docs/1.10/deploying-services/marathon-api/) that you can add to your application definition.
+- Marathon provides a `health` member of the task resource via the [REST API](/docs/1.10/deploying-services/marathon-api/) that you can add to your service definition.

 A health check is considered passing if both of these conditions are met:

 - The HTTP response code is between 200 and 399 inclusive
 - The response is received within the `timeoutSeconds` period.
 If a task fails more than `maxConsecutiveFailures` health checks consecutively, that task is killed.

 You can define health checks in your JSON application definition or by using the DC/OS GUI **Services** tab.

 You can also define custom commands to be executed for health.
 These can be defined in your Dockerfile, for example: